Eden COPD Walking Group

 - Health and wellbeing benefits

-Since 2005 a group of people with Chronic Obstructive Pulmonary Disease (COPD), have been meeting at Eden each week to walk between half and one and a half miles around the site.
+Since 2005 a group of people with Chronic Obstructive Pulmonary Disease, have been meeting at Eden each week to walk between half and one and a half miles around the site.
+More than 150 individuals have benefitted from being part of the Eden COPD Walking Group since it started.

 'When I went to my last hospital appointment, my lungs had improved by 20%.
 The consultant put it down to the fact that I come every week and do the walk.'